-College is a time of new found freedom for students, but it can also be extremely stressful at times.
+College is a time of newfound freedom for students, but it can also be extremely stressful at times.
 When we hear “addiction” and “college student” in the same sentence, it often brings to mind a picture of a student who has fallen into the party life and become an alcoholic.
-However, alcohol isn’t always the drug of choice, and it isn’t always exciting circumstances (aka, partying) that lead to the addiction.
+However, alcohol isn’t always the drug of choice, and it also isn’t always exciting circumstances (aka, partying) that lead to the addiction.

 Here are a few resources for answering the most common questions regarding addiction:

 The American Psychological Association (APA), defines addiction as a condition in which the body must have a drug to avoid physical and psychological withdrawal symptoms.
 Addiction’s first stage is dependence, during which the search for a drug dominates an individual’s life.
 An addict eventually develops tolerance, which forces the person to consume larger and larger doses of the drug to get the same effect.

 Sober College also lists warning signs of substance abuse and addiction on their website.
 These also include physical and behavioral signs of abuse.

 College students aren’t just addicted to drugs and alcohol.
 Browse through this Guidebook to Addiction on College Campuses for a list of common addictions among college students, as well as warning signs, causes, and also prevention strategies.

 addictionblog.org compiled a list of options for college students seeking treatment for addictions.
 Potential barriers are also discussed.

 The Association of Recovery in Higher Education provides a list of colleges and universities that have on-campus recovery resources available.